opgabriel/opgabriel.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
 I’m a PhD in Computer Science from Universidade Federal de Minas Gerais (<a href='https://ppgcc.dcc.ufmg.br/en/'>UFMG</a>).
 During my doctoral studies, I visited Politecnico di Torino (Italy), where I was hosted by the <a href="https://smartdata.polito.it/">SmartData@PoliTO</a> center and the <a href="https://www.telematica.polito.it/">TNG Group</a>.
 I also hold an MSc (2021) and a BSc (2018) in Computer Science from UFMG.

-Currently, I'm a member of the <a href='http://www.labcsx.dcc.ufmg.br'>Laboratory of Interdisciplinary Computer Science (CS+X)</a> and I previously worked as a Data Scientist on the Analytical Capabilities Project, a collaboration between DCC/UFMG and GSI/MPMG.
+I'm currently working at the intersection of AI and health.
+In parallel, I am a member of the <a href='http://www.labcsx.dcc.ufmg.br'>Laboratory of Interdisciplinary Computer Science (CS+X)</a>, and I previously worked as a Data Scientist on the Analytical Capabilities Project, a collaboration between DCC/UFMG and GSI/MPMG.

-My research is driven by my passion for data science, social computing, music information retrieval, and complex networks — exploring how data shapes the way we interact, create, and share information.
+My research is driven by my passion for data science, social computing, and complex networks — exploring how data shapes the way we interact, create, and share information.

 Feel free to reach out at <b>gabrielpoliveira [at] dcc [dot] ufmg [dot] br</b>.